Tyrsolution/moleculer-db-typeorm-adapter/README.md

         database: 'temp/test.db',
         synchronize: true,
         logging: ['query', 'error'],
         // entities: [TypeProduct], no longer needed entities are pulled from model and added.
-Providing one override model:
+Providing one here will override model:
     }),

     model: TypeProduct || [TypeProduct, TypeProduct2], // accepts single entity or array of entities.
-Must be added to entities in TypeORMDbAdapter object
     ...
 }
 ```